devopsdays/devopsdays-web/content/events/2020-singapore/propose.md

 DevOpsDays Singapore 2020 is committed to creating a diverse environment and is proud to invite people of all backgrounds and profiles to submit presentation proposals.
 All potential speakers will receive consideration without regard to race, colour, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, ability or age.

 We also encourage those who have not presented before and can offer support to anyone who would like to submit a proposal.
-Please email us {{< email_proposals >}} with any questions.
+Please email us {{< email_organizers >}} with any questions.
 Even better, just submit your proposal and let us know it’s your first presentation.
 We can offer support that includes review of your CFP content, speaking and presentation coaching/tips, travel, and accommodation assistance.

 ### Submit